vovkos/doxyrest/README.rst

 `Doxyrest 2.1.0 <https://github.com/vovkos/doxyrest/releases/tag/doxyrest-2.1.0>`__

-This release addresses Sphinx 3 compatibity issues and contains all the recent bugfixes, updates and contributions (remarkably, added graph support by [Daniel Löber](https://github.com/loebl) and improved table support by [Aditya Dalmia](https://github.com/ghochee)).
+This release addresses Sphinx 3 compatibity issues and contains all the recent bugfixes, updates and contributions (remarkably, added graph support by `Daniel Löber <https://github.com/loebl>`__ and improved table support by `Aditya Dalmia <https://github.com/ghochee>`__).

 New in Doxyrest 2
 -----------------